IrmYildiz/candidate-ranking-api/README.md

 # Candidate ranking AI -

-This project will be an AI-powered recruitment backend built using Golang.
+This project will be an AI-powered recruitment backend API built using Golang.

 This is my first project combining AI, databasing and REST Golang APIs together.
 The end product should allow recruiters to: